-In his role at R&W Scott, Adam is responsible for managing the day to day running of the top accounts across the UK including: product innovation, new product development, seasonal lines offerings and latest trends implementation.
-His latest project is on a national scale looking at the reduction of sugar content in confectionary products across many recognised retail lines.
+In his role at R&W Scott, Adam is responsible for managing the day to day running of the top accounts across the UK including, product innovation, new product development, seasonal lines offerings and latest trends implementation.
+His latest project is on a national scale looking at the reduction of sugar content in confectionery products across many recognised retail lines.

 Alongside his job, Adam is also a Treasurer for the North West Hospital Caterers Association, which involves him managing the accounts, issuing invoices, membership submissions and banking, as well as organising a Gala dinner for over 100 people with the help of another committee member.